Blog

 2. Be clear on each other’s roles and responsibilities

-Entering into an agreement with a property owner will require a great lawyer.
-They should help you map out a variety of things including:
+Entering into an agreement with a property owner will require some clear R&Rs.
+A good lawyer can help you map out:

 • How and when each party will get paid